I participated in an NSF Research Experiences for Undergraduates (REU) program. Do I need to take this training?

 RCRS workshops are offered during both fall and winter terms.
-Though we encourage you to complete all the workshops as soon as possible in the fall semester, we understand that due to scheduling conflicts this may not be possible.
-Therefore, we only require that first years complete all workshops within their first year in order to advance to candidacy.
+We encourage you to complete all the workshops as soon as possible in the fall semester; we understand that due to scheduling conflicts, this may not be possible.
+Therefore, we only require that first year Ph.D students complete all workshops within their first year in order to advance to candidacy.

-We realize that there will be exceptions, particularly for students later in their academic career, as we launch the new RCRS training requirement for all PhD students and post-docs (see requirements).
-As long as the students are not funded by NSF or NIH, we can waive the training requirement for students who are working off-site or in their last term if your department approves.
-We will make alternate arrangements for students who have funding that requires federally-mandated training.
+We realize there will be exceptions, particularly for students later in their academic career, as we launch the new RCRS training requirement for all Ph.D. students and post-docs.
+As long as the students are not funded by NSF or NIH, we can waive the training requirement for students who are working off-site or are in their last term, of their department approves.
+We will make alternate arrangements for students who have finding that requires federally-mandated training.

-Yes, please email email@example.com with the name and date of the workshop you wish to cancel and your UMID.
-The workshops are limited to 80 students and there may be other students who would like to attend.
+Yes, please email email@example.com with the name and date of the workshop you wish to cancel and your U-M ID number.
+The workshops have limited seating capacity, and there may be other students who would like to attend.